dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-08-23-rebuilding-boris.markdown

 {% include image.html name="android-screens.png" align="left" alt="Four Boris Android screens: reading, highlighting, and listening with TTS" %}

+Keep in mind that I've built it all on the side, nonchalantly, while doing chores, taking care of the kids, getting groceries, and so on.
+I [grugged](/2026/08/20/grug-speak-grug-outside-grug-happy/) my way through it, sending DMs and voice notes and screenshots to agents.

 After two weeks other people started to take notice, and actually started using it.
 I got lots of constructive feedback.
 Some people had fantastic ideas, such as adding RSS feeds as one of the library sources.
 To my delight,